hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-17-tube-alert.md

 image: /assets/tube-alert/banner.svg
 ---

 [TubeAlert](https://tubealert.co.uk) is a web site intended to be a quick indicator of the status of the [London Underground](https://tfl.gov.uk/).
 It has a no-nonsense interface to give the answer immediately.
 It also allows the user to subscribe to a tube line and time slot to be alerted to any disruptions.
 It is all built on the open web from a simple webpage with progressive enhancement up to full progressive web app that can be added to the home screen.
 The goal was to build the full feature-set as cheaply as possible.
-This article documents the techniques and tactics used as well as the technologies in play such as NodeJS, React, Webpack, Serverless, Travis, AWS Lambda / S3 / DynamoDb / Cloudformation / Cloudwatch.
+This article is a case study documenting the techniques and tactics used as well as the technologies in play such as NodeJS, React, Service worker, Webpack, Serverless, Travis, AWS Lambda / S3 / DynamoDb / Cloudformation / Cloudwatch.

+All the code is on [Github](https://github.com/hammerspacecouk/tubealert.co.uk).

 [![Screenshot of the TubeAlert website](/assets/tube-alert/screenshot.png)](https://tubealert.co.uk)